huguesrichard/Allopipe/README.md

 <br/>

-### Launch Allo-Count  <a name="ams_run"></a>
+#### Single pair<a name="simple_ams"></a>

 Once the VEP annotation is complete, go to the root of the AlloPipe directory to run the following commands in the terminal *(don't forget to activate your conda environment)* :

-#### Single pair<a name="simple_ams"></a>

 		cd src/
 		python ams_pipeline.py -f -n <NAME-RUN> -p <NAME-OF-THE-PAIR> <PATH-TO-DONOR-ANNOTATED-FILE/ANNOTATED-FILE>.vcf <PATH-TO-RECIPIENT-ANNOTATED-FILE/ANNOTATED-FILE>.vcf <DIRECTION OF THE MISMATCH>